 13. Store all documentation for completed imports for at least 5 years

 Information about imported goods and provided documentation is stored in the Federal Customs Service and can be rechecked after some time.
 Most often, declarations are rechecked for undervaluation of the customs value and, as a result — underpayment of customs payments, as well as for the incorrect classification of goods.
-This is a
+This is a so-called post-control procedure.

 Each of the above steps has a lot of details and nuances, depending on the type of transport, type of product, features of transportation and border crossing, and documentation.
 To organize the import of goods, it is better to contact professionals.